Supply Chain Management Solutions

 Our Distributor Partnership Program (DPP) is focused on supporting distributor’s VMI programs through strategic opportunities for mitigrating price volatility, improving cash flow and reducing transactional costs.
-Our customized solutions allow you to streamline your procurement process.
+The DPP is one of our supply chain solutions for fastener distributors and manufacturers that allows you to streamline your procurement process.

 We work with you to create customized solutions that include:

 Based on your projections, we’ll always have your customer’s inventory available and in-stock.
 Benefits include elimination of factory lead times and minimums, improved inventory turns, and less waste.